Teams, tales and tips – a guide to the local game

 The Slovenian capital of Ljubljana has long lost the honour of being the country’s football capital too.
-At least flagship club Olimpija have emerged from their defunct, scandal-ridden predecessors nearly 20 years ago.
-Two title wins, in 2016 and 2018, have broken Maribor’s stranglehold on the domestic game.
+At least flagship club Olimpija have emerged from their defunct, scandal-ridden predecessors – three title wins, in 2016, 2018 and 2023, have managed to break Maribor’s stranglehold on the domestic game.

 Help has come in the form of Milan Mandarić.
 The former Portsmouth and Leicester owner took over Olimpija in June 2015, the day after England played Slovenia here.

 In the transition following the 2005 collapse, Olimpija were briefly known as NK Bežigrad, after the stadium they played in.
 This arena, too, has gone the way of the original club.
 Now Stožice, also north of the city centre, is one of three main venues used by the national team.

 Hosting England’s visit in 2015, Stožice is another sorry saga of mismanagement and under-funding.
 Once the centrepiece of a plan for an extensive commercial complex, now yet to be completed, Stožice is a simple, adaptable arena with a capacity of just under 17,000 for football matches and 23,000 for rock concerts.
 It was opened in 2010.

 Olimpija regained their old name in 2008 and then moved over to Stožice.
 If anything has remained constant in the complex history of football in Ljubljana, it is the fans of this main club, the Dragons.
 In fact, if anything defines football in Ljubljana, it is the rivalry with Maribor, one that existed back in Yugoslav times, as far back as the early 1960s.

 With Maribor’s domination of the Slovenian game following Olimpija’s demise, the rivalry between the Dragons and Maribor’s Viole is as intense as ever – while on the pitch, Ljubljana wins since 2005 were few and far between until recent success.